fuggcodes/employeetracker/README.md

 ## description
-The challenge this week is to build a command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+built a command-line application to manage a company's employee database.
+Run "node server.js" in terminal to see it through.

 ## installation